III: So Long Suckers

-III: So Long Suckers is the third and final double album by Finnish doom metal band Reverend Bizarre.
+III: So Long Suckers is the third and final studio album by Finnish doom metal band Reverend Bizarre.
+It is a double album.

 The duration on the first CD (66:06) is not coincidental.
 The first draft at mastering the CD was adjusted by a few seconds to produce the three 6's in the duration.

 The lyric "Christs may come and Christs may go but Caesar is forever" is lifted from the pamphlet Might Is Right by Ragnar Redbeard.

 The fifth track on CD 2 is a secret track not mentioned on the back cover of the CD case.
 It also goes under the nickname "Mallorca".